 Entrance at Rua Santa Luzia

 Important Notice: For security reasons, visa applicants and U.S. citizens are not allowed to enter the Embassy or Consulates with cell phones and other electronic devices (including but not limited to, smartwatches, activity monitoring devices, such as fitbits, tablets, laptops, and other recording devices).
+Liquids/drinks are also not allowed (except for applicants with children that require a bottle).
 Bags, with the exception of one small purse or equivalent, are also not allowed.
 All visitors and items brought into the Embassy or Consulates are subject to a complete search.
 Neither the Embassy nor the Consulates have storage facilities for such items.
 We strongly discourage our customers from bringing these devices when they come to the Embassy or Consulates to conduct business.
 If you must bring these devices with you, there are private companies that provide storage facilities for a fee.
 These companies are not sanctioned by or otherwise affiliated with the U.S. government, and the U.S. government takes no responsibility for devices left in their care.

 For Consulate General Rio de Janeiro ONLY.
 Until further notice, on days when it is raining, applicants will be able to bring a small, compact, collapsible umbrella with no sharp points into the Consular waiting rooms.
 Large umbrellas will not be permitted.